Skip to main content

 14 mentions Positive Neutral Negative

-The graphics in the game are a mixed bag, with some players noting that while ship and sea visuals are decent and detailed, many character and building models appear outdated and lackluster.
-Despite the simple graphics, which some appreciate for allowing a larger game world, there are significant performance issues, including high GPU usage.
-Overall, while the graphics may not be top-tier, they are complemented by enjoyable gameplay and active developer support for improvements.
+The graphics in the game receive mixed reviews, with some players noting that while ship and sea visuals are decent and detailed, many character and building models appear outdated and lackluster.
+Despite the simple graphics, which some appreciate for allowing a larger game world, there are complaints about high GPU usage and bugs.
+Overall, while the graphics are not top-tier, they are complemented by enjoyable gameplay and active developer support for improvements.

-• “Graphically, it looks nice; the ships are detailed, and the lighting and sea effects are good.”
+• “Graphically, it looks nice; the ships are detailed and the lighting and sea are good.”

 • “There is no real quest or storyline, there is no evolution, there is no real economy system, there is only a combat system.
 So more or less, this is a pirate simulator with bad graphics, and by the way, this game drains an insane amount of GPU usage despite having old textures.”